Togo Opposition Calls For Protests Over Election Delay - UrduPoint

 The reform dispute has fuelled debate over the rule of Gnassingbe, who has been in power since 2005 after succeeding his father, who governed for three decades after a military coup.

-Fearing an attempt to keep Gnassingbe in power longer, opposition leaders say they want the government to withdraw the reform, which allows the National Assembly to elect the president directly.
+Fearing an attempt to keep Gnassingbe in power, opposition leaders say they want the government to withdraw the reform, which allows the National Assembly to elect the president directly.

-Nine members of the opposition group Dynamique Monseigneur Kpodzro were detained by police on Thursday after "raising awareness" in a market about the illegality of the reform, party spokesman Thomas Kokou N'soukpoe said.
+Nine members of the opposition group Dynamique Monseigneur Kpodzro were detained by police in Lome after campaigning in a market about the illegality of the reform, party spokesman Thomas Kokou N'soukpoe said.

-"For the moment, we do not know what they are accused of," he said.
+Public prosecutor Talaka Mawama said an investigation had been launched against "individuals caught distributing leaflets and chanting slogans inciting popular revolt" on Wednesday.

-After a week of political tensions over the amendment, Gnassingbe had already sent the law back to parliament for a second reading.
+After a week of political tensions, Gnassingbe had already sent the law back to parliament for a second reading.

-"The Togolese are angry and they want this constitutional bill to be withdrawn altogether.
-Otherwise they are creating disorder," said Nathaniel Olympio, head of the opposition Party of the Togolese.

-"This time, this constitutional coup will not pass...
-This time the Togolese people will stand up and say 'no'."

 Recent Stories